-Senior management and/or the operation's veterinarian must be immediately notified, who will assess the situation to consider or rule out an EAD.
+Senior management and/or the operation's veterinarian, or the district veterinary officer (DVO), must be immediately notified.
+They will then assess the situation to consider or rule out an EAD.
 The directions given regarding biosecurity, livestock and product movements must be strictly followed and all other relevant personnel made aware of these directions.